Honolulu Police Department: Corruption and misconduct

 In October 2015, a former HPD officer was sentenced to 30 months in federal prison for an "unprovoked attack" on two men in a game room.

 In 2016, a retired police officer pleaded guilty to lying under oath as part of a conspiracy to frame a man for stealing a mailbox from the home of Police Chief Louis Kealoha.

 In 2017, Chief Louis Kealoha retired from the police department amid an FBI investigation into corruption and conspiracy.
 In June 2019, a jury in federal court convicted Kealoha (along with his wife Katherine and two Honolulu police officers) of using their law enforcement positions in an attempt "to frame Katherine Kealoha's uncle for stealing the couple's mailbox in 2013" and subsequently lying to federal investigators.
 The Kealohas pleaded guilty in October 2019 to financial crimes arising from the mailbox theft (specifically bank fraud and identity theft); two others were convicted in connection to the same case.
 In November 2020, Louis Kealoha was sentenced to serve 8 years in federal prison.
 Due to precautions related to the concurrent COVID-19 pandemic, Louis Kealoha was allowed to start his sentence in April 2021.
 His wife, Katherine, received a sentence of 13 years.

 In 2018, Lieutenant Eric Yiu, a veteran detective who investigated financial crimes, was indicted on six felony counts of making false statements on his state tax returns.
 He pleaded guilty in March 2019, as part of a plea agreement, to filing fraudulent tax returns for three years, and May 2019, he was ordered to pay $11,654 for tax evasion, but avoided jail.

 Patrol vehicles

-The Honolulu Police Department has several new vehicles including the Ford Explorer Police Interceptor the Ford Taurus Police Interceptor as well as Ford Fusion, Toyota Camry and a few Crown Victorias still in use even though it is no longer produced.
-HPD marked vehicles are white.
+The Honolulu Police Department has several new vehicles, such as the Ford Taurus Police Interceptor, Ford Explorer Police Interceptor, non-traditional police vehicle such as the Ford Fusion and Toyota Camry, and a few Crown Victoria's are still in use, despite no longer being produced.
+HPD marked vehicles are white and blue.